rickstaa/tmux-notify/README.md

 ## Usage

-- `prefix + m': Start monitoring a pane and notify when it finishes.
+- `prefix + m`: Start monitoring a pane and notify when it finishes.

-- `prefix + alt + m': Start monitoring a pane, return it in focus and notify when it finishes.
+- `prefix + alt + m`: Start monitoring a pane, return it in focus and notify when it finishes.

 - `prefix + M`: Cancel monitoring of a pane.